cassiemak/WDI_HK_6/nokogiri-lesson.md

     # this parse the site using Nokogiri
     html_doc = Nokogiri::HTML(document)

     # this is the format of what we want.
-I get this from Kimono
+I get this from Kimono where you have highlighted these items
     data_format = "div.id-incannualdiv > table.gf-table.rgt > tbody > tr > td.lft.lm"

     # use nokogiri to get all the data that shares the common format